Frequently asked questions

 Yes, a small hostel is situated in Smygehuk by the lighthouse.
 Read more here.

 You can check this page for further information.
 In the summer, you are also welcome to Smygehuk Tourist Information for personal recommendations!

 How do I travel to Trelleborg?

 You can travel by public transport (see next question).
-There are ferries departing from Travemünde, Rostock, Świnoujście and Klaipėda to Trelleborg.
-See TT-line, Stena Line and Unity Line.
+There are ferries departing from Sassnitz, Travemünde, Rostock, Świnoujście and Klaipėda to Trelleborg.
+See TT-line, Stena Line, Unity Line and FRS Baltic.
 If you come by car from the north, it is advisable to drive along Road E6/E22 from Malmö to Trelleborg.
 Other major roads to Trelleborg are Road 108 from Lund and Road 9 from Ystad.

 Can I travel to Trelleborg by public transport?

 Trains are operating on the line Trelleborg-Malmö-Lund-Helsingborg half-hourly for most of the day.
 You can also travel by bus, with Line 145 from Svedala, Line 146 from Malmö Södervärn, Line 181 from Vellinge/Höllviken and Line 190 from Ystad.
 A map showing all train and bus lines in Scania can be found here.
 You can also search your itinerary.

 How do I get around in Trelleborg Municipality?